Nemo64/replicator/README.md

 and not a completely new way how to interact with data, like most databases.
 That way, this project can profit off of decades of persistence experience.

-At best, look into the [examples/](examples) folder to get an idea on how it works.

-## Why?

-What most **databases** (in general) do is:

-- optimize for small records
-- allow you to access your records in multiple ways (multiple views)
-- allow you to efficiently read multiple records at the same time
-- have/require processes that manage access to the underlying storage/cache with special hosting requirements

-Other features like search, aggregation, and transactions are specific to database types like SQL.

-This is in strong contrast to the normal os-**filesystem** and object storages like **s3** which:

-- optimize for larger records/files
-- only have a **single way to access a record**/file
-- have significant **overhead when accessing multiple records**/files
-- require nothing more than a modern kernel and are practically available everywhere

-So what you usually do is store application data in a normalized form in a database.
-Then you build views for your application that tap into your databases capability to list many records at once.
-You do this because you want your clients to get everything they want with as few round-trips as possible, so giving them a large stream of data with just the properties they need is optimal.

-However, that means that most views will require to run some code on your infrastructure that accesses your database, which consumes some cpu resources and may present scaling issues when you actually have traffic.

 ## what is this project about?

 **This project is about solving the "multiple records/files" issue of filesystems.**